NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 2. **Latent Heat of Vaporization**: Replaced linear approximation with accurate values from steam tables.

+3. **Thermal Expansion of Water**: Implemented water volume adjustment based on temperature changes to model thermal expansion, using specific volume data from steam tables.

+4. **Pressure Calculation Parameters**: Moved pressure damping factor and steam expansion factors to configurable constants, making it easier to adjust the pressure increase rate.

 ## Active Development Areas

 The following areas are currently being worked on or considered for improvement: